Portal Effects in Blender

 I must make it clear that I did not invent the portal view technique.
 I followed a recipe video on YouTube which itself didn't do things maximally efficiently, nor entirely correctly.
 I'll walk through the process and explain things as I go.

-First, a little math.
-Blender represents an object's Position, Rotation, and Scale as a 4x4 transformation matrix of numbers.
-A matrix is a data type which has certain operations that can be performed on it, most notably Multiplication and Inversion.
-You can think of multiplying two matrices as "apply this other transform to this existing transform".
-Unlike multiplying two simple numbers together, matrix multiplication is not communitive.
-The order in which you multiply matrices is important.
 Matrix inversion is kind of like "flipping the fraction": 2/3 flips to 3/2.
 If you multiply a matrix by its inverse, you get the Identity Matrix (basically, the "null" or "do nothing" transformation).
 In terms of transformation matrices, inverting a matrix can be thought of as "undoing" the transformation.
-If you have a transformation matrix that represents positioning at 3,7,9 and rotating 30°,-20°,17° and finally scaling 2,4,8, the inverse would be scale at 1/2, 1/4, 1/8 then rotate -30°, 20°,-17° and finally position -3,-7,-9.
+If you have a transformation matrix that represents positioning at 3,7,9 and rotating 30°,-20°,17° and finally scaling 2,4,8, the inverse would be scale at 1/2, 1/4, 1/8 then rotate -30°, 20°,-17° and finally position -3,-7,-9 (note that the operations are applied the reverse order, as well as mathematically "going the other way").

 This technique makes use of the Instancer, as we're going to store attributes on two instances of the portal window.
 It allows us to name the attributes with a consistent naming scheme and the shader nodes will just collect the right values for each individual instance.